h2oai/h2o-llmstudio/CONTRIBUTING.md

 ## Running linters and tests

-Before submitting your pull request, ensure that your code adheres to our guidelines and passes the linters and tests.
+Before submitting your pull request, ensure that your code passes the linters and tests.
 To format your code, run `make format`.
 You can check for any style issues by running `make style`.
 To run the tests, run `make test`.